 EPython: Extending Python to the Future

+Many of the core Python developers and the steering committee members recognize this problem and are eager to see something done about it.
+Something can be done, but it will take a concerted technical and social effort lasting several years and budget from multiple stake-holders.
 We will create an embedded domain specific language (DSL) using the Python language itself along with the typing module and specialized objects as necessary to allow nearly all the existing extensions to be written using this DSL.
 We will then port several key libraries such as NumPy, SciPy, and Pandas to use this DSL.
-We will also provide a runtime so these extensions can work on PyPy, C-Python, Jython, and RustPython.
+We will also provide a runtime so these extensions can work on PyPy, C-Python, and RustPython.

 Numba gives you the power to speed up your applications with high performance functions written directly in Python.